 This EIP proposes the Universal RWA (uRWA) standard, a set of interfaces for tokenized Real World Assets (RWAs) such as securities, real estate, commodities, or other physical/financial assets on the blockchain.

 Real World Assets often require regulatory compliance features not found in standard tokens, including the ability to freeze assets, perform enforcement transfers for legal compliance, and restrict transfers to authorized users.
-The uRWA standard extends common token standards like ERC-20, ERC-721 or ERC-1155 by introducing essential compliance functions while remaining minimal and not opinionated about specific implementation details.
+The uRWA standard extends common token standards like ERC-20, ERC-721, or ERC-1155 by introducing essential compliance functions while remaining minimal and not opinionated about specific implementation details.

 This enables DeFi protocols and applications to interact with tokenized real-world assets in a standardized way, knowing they can check transfer permissions, whether users are allowed to interact, handle frozen assets appropriately, and integrate with compliant RWA tokens regardless of the underlying asset type or internal compliance logic.
 It also adopts ERC-165 for introspection.

 Real World Assets (RWAs) represent a significant opportunity to bridge traditional finance and decentralized finance (DeFi).
-By tokenizing assets like real estate, corporate bonds, commodities, art, or securities, we can unlock benefits such as fractional ownership, programmable compliance, enhanced liquidity through secondary markets for traditionally illiquid assets and integration with decentralized protocols.
+By tokenizing assets like real estate, corporate bonds, commodities, art, or securities, we can unlock benefits such as fractional ownership, programmable compliance, enhanced liquidity through secondary markets for traditionally illiquid assets, and integration with decentralized protocols.

 However, tokenizing real world assets introduces regulatory requirements often absent in purely digital assets, such as allowlists for users, transfer restrictions, asset freezing, or law enforcement rules.
-Existing token standards like ERC-20, ERC-721 and ERC-1155 lack the inherent structure to address these compliance needs directly within the standard itself.
+Existing token standards like ERC-20, ERC-721, and ERC-1155 lack the inherent structure to address these compliance needs directly within the standard itself.

 Attempts at defining universal RWA standards historically imposed unnecessary complexity and gas overhead for simpler use cases that do not require the full spectrum of features like granular role-based access control, mandatory on-chain whitelisting, specific on-chain identity solutions, or metadata handling solutions mandated by the standard.